 THE FRENCH REVOLUTION!

-By the 1790s, the revolution was in full swing; tons of Jeannes fellow courtiers had already met with the Guillotine and so she was doing her best to keep a low profile out in the country.
+By the 1790s, the revolution was in full swing.
+Many of the courtiers that Jeanne knew, had already met with the Guillotine and so she was doing her best to keep a low profile out in the country.

-But then in 1791, a load of Jeannes jewels were stolen in the night.
+But then in 1791, Jeanne had her jewels stolen in the night.

-Desperate to get them back she launched an investigation; travelling between France and London to look for them.
+Desperate to get them back she launched an investigation.
+Traveling between France and London to look for them.

-Unsurprisingly, King Louis XVs mistress running around Europe on a hunt for her missing jewels caught attention…and not the right kind.
+King Louis XVs mistress running around Europe on a hunt for her missing jewels soon caught attention…and not the right kind.

-Yeah people were pretty pissed of; turns out the French Revolution is not the climate in which to pull a bougie Carmen Sandiego
+It turns out the French Revolution is not the climate in which to become a bougie Carmen Sandiego.
+The people were calling out for Jeannes blood.

 In 1793 she was arrested and on the 7th Dec that year, Jeanne was sentenced to death.

-Jeanne was an emotional wreck (wouldn’t you be!?!) she was to die the next day and had no clue how to get out of it.
+Jeanne was an emotional wreck (to be fair, wouldn’t you be!?!) she was to die the next day and had no clue how to get out of it.

 But then she had an idea!